Adolescence (TV series): Political impact

-According to The Guardian, the show highlights the ways in which the manosphere has affected adolescent boys, with characters directly naming Andrew Tate and the "red pill" community as key influences on Jamie and other boys his age.
-Anneliese Midgley, a Member of Parliament, called for the series to be screened to Parliament and in schools, claiming it could help counter misogyny and violence against women and girls.
-Prime Minister Keir Starmer backed the call, writing on Twitter, "As a father, watching Adolescence with my teenage son and daughter hit home hard."
-The show was made free for viewing in UK secondary schools after Starmer's backing.
+According to The Guardian, the show highlights the ways in which the manosphere has affected adolescent boys, with characters directly naming Andrew Tate and the "red pill" community as key influences on Jamie Miller and other boys his age.
+Anneliese Midgley, a member of Parliament, called for the series to be screened to Parliament and in schools, claiming it could help counter misogyny and violence against women and girls.
+Prime Minister Keir Starmer backed the call, writing on X, "As a father, watching Adolescence with my teenage son and daughter hit home hard."
+Starmer was however criticised for repeatedly referring to Adolescence as a documentary in his comments.
+The series was made free for viewing in UK secondary schools after Starmer's backing.

-In March 2025, businessman and Trump administration advisor Elon Musk labeled the show as "anti-white propaganda" owing to the casting a white actor to portray Jamie.
-The theory alleged that the show was based on the 2024 Southport stabbings, and that depicting the perpetrator as white was an intentional choice to demonise white people.
-Co-writer Jack Thorne called the claim "ridiculous" and stated that the television series was inspired by but not directly based on any real-life events.
-The show itself was written several months prior to the Southport attack, though the attack occurred early during filming, before episode 2 (the show was not filmed chronologically).
+In March 2025, businessman and then-Trump administration advisor Elon Musk described the programme as "anti-white propaganda" and criticised the casting of a white actor to portray Jamie.
+The theory alleged that the show was based on the 2024 Southport stabbings, whose perpetrator was Black British, and that depicting the perpetrator as white was an intentional choice to demonise white people.
+Thorne called the claim "ridiculous" and said that the television series was inspired by but not directly based on any real-life events.
+The show itself was written several months prior to the Southport attack, though the attack occurred early during filming, before episode 2; the show was not filmed chronologically.

 Accolades

-Owen Cooper, for his performance as teen murderer Jamie Miller, received the 2025 Primetime Emmy award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie, making him the youngest male winner in the history of the Primetime Emmy Awards.